cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

 So let's try and get these to work for us.

-So let's first define our tests as higher order monoids first:
+Let's start by defining our tests as higher order monoids first:

 ```haskell
 newtype Tester a = Tester {getTest :: a -> Any}